okkhoy/OOP-Bootcamp/README.md

 - composing some objects inside another
 - the composite object can then call the methods of the objects that it contains, and possibly add extra behaviour.

+- Inheritance should NOT be used as a convenient means for code-reuse
+- Some might say inheritance actually violates encapsulation due to the tight coupling between parent and child classes.
+- If there is no clear object hierarchy or if there are doubts, use composition.

 ### Exercise 3

 - Can we apply composition to overcome our problem of the `CountingStringList` class having dependency on the parent class implementation?